 Alternatively, you can provide a seating chart sign for your guests.
 Instead of individual escort cards, the seating chart sign lists guests by name or table, depending on where they are seated.
 A custom seating chart sign made by a professional calligrapher can be a fun opportunity to spruce up your decor.
+Keep reading for some of our favorite wedding escort card ideas.

 Wedding Place Cards